IsmaCortGtz/fasty-task-server/README.md

   <a href="https://www.gnu.org/licenses/gpl-3.0"><img src="https://img.shields.io/badge/License-GPLv3-blue.svg" alt="License: GPL v3"></a>
 </p>

-The backend for `fasty-task`.
-This backend only deploys an `API`, you will need to connect it to a `MongoDB` database using environment vars.
+The backend for `fasty-task`, an app to manage your scholar life.
+This backend only deploys an `API`, you will need to connect it to a `MongoDB` database using environment vars and use a compatible client _(see my [official one](.))_.

 > [!CAUTION]
 > The current version isn't stable and doesn't have implemented the full features documented yet.